joliencremers/bpnreg/paper.md

 statistics and Bayes factors for hypothesis tests for inequality constrained hypotheses are provided.

-Only a couple of R-packages provide methods for circular data analyses and even less contain functionality for circular regression models.
-An overview is given in @pewsey2020recent.
+There are several R-packages that provide methods for circular data analyses, but only a couple contain functionality for circular regression models (see @pewsey2020recent for an overview).
 The package `circular` [@Agostinelli2017] is a general purpose package that also contains functionality for fitting frequentist regression models for circular outcomes based on the von Mises distribution.
 The package `circglmbayes` [@Mulder2017] provides a Bayesian regression model for circular outcomes based on the von Mises distribution.
-To date `bpnreg` is the only R-package providing Bayesian regression and mixed-effects models for circular outcomes based on the projected normal distribution.
+To date however, `bpnreg` is the only R-package providing Bayesian multiple regression as well as mixed-effects models for circular outcomes based on the projected normal distribution.

 From its first release in 2018 at least eight published articles [@Tyson-Carr2020-mu; @Cremers2021-mm; @Cote2020-xg; @Rafferty2020-pb; @Ojeda_undated-by; @Olson2020-al; @Klugkist2018-ag; @Spinks2019-ya]
 have used `bpnreg` in their analyses.

-# Example Usage
+# Use

 To use `bpnreg` the user first needs install the package from `CRAN` and load the package as follows: